Projected images of the Sierpinski tetrahedron and other layered fractal imaginary cubes: Introduction

-A Sierpinski tetrahedron has a remarkable property that it is projected to squares along the three orthogonal directions connecting the middle points of opposite edges (Fig.~\ref{p1}(a)).
-An object that is projected to squares along three orthogonal directions just as a cube is called an imaginary cube \cite{algorithm, DBLP:conf/jcdcg/TsuikiT13} (See Fig.~\ref{fig1} and \ref{fig2} for examples of imaginary cubes and Definition \ref{Def1} for the precise definition of an imaginary cube), and Sierpinski tetrahedron is a fractal imaginary cube.
-Moreover, as Fig.~\ref{p1}(b) shows, a Sierpinski tetrahedron is projected to figures with positive Lebesgue measures along many other directions, and they always form shapes that tile $\RR^2$.
-In this paper, we characterize directions from which Sierpinski tetrahedron and other similar fractal objects are projected to sets with positive measures.
+The Sierpinski tetrahedron exhibits a remarkable property: when projected along the three orthogonal directions that connect the midpoints of opposite edges, it forms squares, as illustrated in Figure~\ref{p1}(a).
+Moreover, as demonstrated in Figure~\ref{p1}(b), projections along numerous other directions result in sets with positive Lebesgue measures that tile the plane.
+This paper aims to characterize the specific directions along which the Sierpinski tetrahedron, as well as other similar fractal 3D objects, are projected to sets with positive measures.

+As an initial observation, the IFS defining the Sierpinski tetrahedron does not incorporate rotational transformations, and as a consequence, its projected images are also fractals generated by similar IFSs.
+More precisely, we denote by $\F^n(k, D)$ the fractal generated by the IFS $\{f_\dd(\xx) = \frac{\xx + \dd}{k} \mid \dd \in \D\}$ for a set of points $D \subset \RR^n$ called the digit set.
+Then, the Sierpinski tetrahedron is denoted by $\F^3(2, D_\SSS)$ and its image by a projection $\varphi$ is represented as $\F^2(2, \varphi(D_\SSS))$.
+In general, one can see that a 3D fractal $\F^3(k, D)$ is projected by $\varphi$ to a 2D fractal $\F^2(k, \varphi(D))$.
+Therefore, we restrict our attention to fractal objects of the form $\F^3(k, D)$ so that we can apply the theory of fractals on their projected images.